 Sanada, on the other hand is prickly and, understandably, guarded.
 It takes him a little while to warm up to Noshiro, but the big lug becomes increasingly important to him as the series progresses.
 Noshiro is the first person that Sanada has come out to and, while he insists that he has no interest in a straight boy, Noshiro is undeniably his type.
 Their relationship becomes increasingly complicated as they grow closer and Sanada, who is dealing with some internalized homophobia, becomes more and more worried about making Noshiro hate him.
 This fear makes him act evasive and he doesn’t always tell Noshiro what he’s really thinking or feeling, leading to plenty of misunderstandings, as Noshiro isn’t really the type who can put two and two together in most situations.

+I want to talk about the ending of this manga, as it is rather unique, so if you don’t want to be spoiled feel free to skip the rest of this paragraph.
 Things finally come to a head between Noshiro and Sanada when Noshiro is asked out by a girl.
 He agrees to go out with her, partially because he was overwhelmed and didn’t know what to say, partially because he didn’t want to hurt the girl’s feelings and partially because he wasn’t sure if he’d ever have another opportunity to have a girlfriend.
 This arrangement forces Noshiro to really think about his own feelings.
 Up until this point in the manga Noshiro had self-identified as being straight, but didn’t show any real interest in girls or in romance in general, aside from curiosity about Sanada’s past love life.
 Now that he’s dating someone himself things don’t feel right and he finds himself becoming lonely, as he spends less time with his friends and Sanada becomes distant.
 Noshiro finally comes to terms with what the “like” he feels for Sanada that he’s been struggling to define over the course of the manga actually means.
 At the same time, Sanada finally resolves to risk letting Noshiro know what he really feels and the two finally confess that they are… special to each other.
 That’s right, “special to each other”.
 At the end of the manga Noshiro breaks up with his girlfriend and he and Sanada are closer than ever but they aren’t really sure if they’re going out and Noshiro is still debating with himself if the like he feels for Sanada is love or not.
 He’s not even really sure what his sexuality is at this point.
 This might seem somewhat anti-climactic, but this nebulous ending feels fitting for this series.
 These boys are still young and figuring things out and, after agonizing for so long over what liking someone means and what kind of like they feel and whether it’s different or the same as someone else’s like, the conclusion that they didn’t need to put labels on their feelings or fit their relationship into a neat little box is sweet and even a bit uplifting.
 I’m glad that these boys are happy and if they’re not quite prepared to say that they’re in love or dating yet, that’s fine.

 That Blue Sky Feeling features some great side characters, my favourite probably being Ayumi Yamamoto, Sanada’s childhood friend and the one person who stood by him when the rumors started going around school, but there’s one side character I had something of a problem with.
 This was Hidemitsu, a 26 year old gay man who serves as something of a mentor figure for Noshiro, listening to him and giving him advice about his relationship with Sanada at several points.
 He also happens to be Sanada’s ex-boyfriend.
 As I mentioned earlier, the boys are in eleventh grade, meaning that Sanada was, at best, around 16 or 17 when he and Hidemitsu would have been dating.
 That this relationship is treated as anything other than exploitative by the manga is hugely problematic.
-Noshiro initially freaks out when he learns that Sanada was dating an adult, but Sanada brushes it off as no big deal and Noshiro is more impressed that Sanada was “mature” enough to date an adult then he is concerned for his friend.
-Hidemitsu is treated as if he’s this really kind and accepting guy, but I can’t see him as anything other than a creep and I find his interactions with all of the younger characters to be inappropriate.
+Noshiro initially freaks out when he learns that Sanada was dating an adult, but Sanada brushes it off as no big deal, and Noshiro is more impressed that Sanada was “mature” enough to date an adult then he is concerned for his friend.
+Hidemitsu is treated as if he’s this really kind and accepting guy, but I can’t see him as anything other than a creep, and I find his interactions with all of the younger characters to be inappropriate.
 He really has no business insinuating himself into the lives or relationships of these kids.
 I wish he hadn’t been included in the story at all, or that the writer had chosen to give him a different connection to Sanada, instead of treating the idea of adults dating teenagers like it’s normal or okay.

 That Blue Sky Feeling was a really sweet and emotional story that dealt with the topic of teens experiencing their first romantic feelings and questioning their sexuality with sincerity and sensitivity.
 It’s a story that can be either an epic bromance or an innocent romance or both, depending on your interpretation.
 I really wish it had handled the issue of Sanada dating an older man with more thought and care, but overall this is a very well told story and I’d definitely say it’s worth reading.